teksi/wastewater/docs/en/user-guide/editing/editing.rst

 Split a reach (channel) into different reaches
 -----------------------------------------------

-This is a quite complex function and not jet implemented in TWW.
+This is a quite complex function and in the actual version not implemented in TWW.
 There exists a QGIS-Tool to split objects, but if you use this tool with vw_tww_reach - layer, you will get a database error, because the obj_id of the split (= duplicated) records are no more unique.

 Temporary solution: Change the existing reach and draw the second reach manually.
 Control the connections.